kutsarvasya/goit-algo-hw-05/README.md

 | RK        | Article2 | Exists      | 0.0523     |
 | RK        | Article2 | Missing     | 0.0522     |

-## Conclusion

-- **Boyer-Moore** showed the fastest performance overall across both articles.
-- **KMP** demonstrated consistent average performance.
-- **Rabin-Karp** was the slowest in all scenarios.

----

-> Benchmarking was done using Python's `timeit` module with 10 iterations per test case.
 ## Висновки